Search…

 For Kerberos authentication, in the Kerberos Domain field, provide the name of the Kerberos domain.
 For NTLM authentication, leave the field empty.

-To indicate that Tonic should trust the server certificate, toggle Trust Server Certificate to the on position.
+To indicate that Structural should trust the server certificate, toggle Trust Server Certificate to the on position.

 To connect to an SSH bastion for additional security: